Boy is this one a hot topic. Fortunately I have the definitive answer.

 Don’t fudge in your games.

 Thanks for reading.
-Feel free to follow me on twitter @lines_pete and let me know what you think there or in the comments.
+Feel free to follow me on twitter @lines_panny and let me know what you think there or in the comments.
 Happy gaming.

 …Oh okay it’s a little bit more complicated than that.

-In it’s commonly understood form fudging is the act of the games master altering a dice roll behind the scenes.
-In most games we’d call a player rolling one dice and pretending it’s another cheating however the games master has a unique role within D&D as a neutral arbiter of the gameworld, ergo it’s within the GM’s remit to alter a dice roll if they feel it’s appropriate
+In it’s commonly understood form fudging is the act of the games masters altering a dice roll behind the scenes.
+In most games, we’d call a player rolling one dice and pretending it’s another cheating, however, the games master has a unique role within D&D as a neutral arbiter of the game-world, ergo it’s within the GM’s remit to alter a dice roll if they feel it’s appropriate

 Player agency is the problem.
 Player agency can be defined as the ability for a player character to make decisions in the world, for those decisions to have consequences that the player was aware of to a degree before making them and therefore for the player to have control over their own character and an ability to shape the world and ongoing narrative of the game.
 This requires the player be able to experience the game world in a consistent manner that makes sense within the rules and fiction.

-Let’s take another example very similiar to the first.
+Another example.
 A monster hits a players character and the GM knows by the rules that if the hit is a critical hit the player’s character will die from the result.
 The GM alters the result behind the screen in order that the role is a crit and the player’s character dies.
-This could be because the group is at a point in the narrative, such as a climatic final battle, where such a death feels appropriate.
+This could be because the group is at a point in the narrative, such as a climactic final battle, where such a death feels appropriate.
 Or this could be a fight against a powerful enemy for the party to fight against such as a dragon or lich and the GM feels it appropriate that they’re able to kill one of the players.
 Or it could be the end of the session and the GM desires it to end on a dramatic note.

-This example I think would almost unamiously be frowned upon by the players and the RPG community in general.
+This example I think would almost unanimously be frowned upon by the players and the RPG community in general.
 Fudging a dice roll to kill a player seems bad form to say the least.
 Yet doing the same thing to prevent a situation killing the player is usually seen as understandable.
-In my mind they’re both deadly impacting against player agency as they both force a pre-determined outcome on the player.
-Whilst the effects of the latter will have an immediate, visible and damaging effect on the player as they lost their character through no fault of their own the former has a far more slow insidious effect.
+In my mind, they’re both deadly impacting against player agency as they both force a pre-determined outcome on the player.
+Whilst the effects of the latter will have an immediate, visible and damaging effect on the player as they lost their character through no fault of their own the former has a far slower and insidious effect.
 It removes the consequence from a players actions and their agency.

 The role of a GM is a neutral arbiter of the game and a solid, balanced ruleset along with the dice themselves are vital tools the GM needs to be that arbiter.
-Human beings in general are not neutral creatures, we all have various bias’s and can be rather bad at making fair decisions especially in the heat of a moment hence being able to defer such decisions to a rules set and to the dice gods makes it possible to run a fair game in the first place.
+Human beings, in general, are not neutral creatures, we all have various biases and can be rather bad at making fair decisions especially in the heat of a moment hence being able to defer such decisions to a rules set and to the dice gods makes it possible to run a fair game in the first place.

-In my next article I’ll discuss other forms of fudging in game that go beyond dice rolling.
+In my next article, I’ll discuss other forms of fudging in the game that go beyond dice rolling.